wp-plugins/fws-ajax-contact-form/readme.txt

 * Other
 	* Added icons for the plugin repository
 	* The plugin is tested for WordPress 4.0
-	* Added instructions when using the track goal feature
+	* Added instructions for using the track Clicky goal feature
 	* Added an updated screenshot for the plugin settings

 = 1.0.2 =